 Bottom Line on Mike Ferry Scripts

-Cold calling FSBO’s and expired listings can be a great way to generate buyer and seller leads for your business as well as sharpen your sales skills.
-In order to get great at cold calling, you need to memorize scripts as well as practice them until they are second nature.
-Mike Ferry scripts are a great place to start.
-If you want some help finding leads to get started with, be sure to contact Market Leader.
+Cold calling FSBOs and expired listings are a great way to generate leads and sharpen your sales skills.
+If you want to get great at cold calling, you need to memorize and practice these scripts until they’re second nature.